-The University maintains the following policy: The Office of the Dean of Students may notify parents/ guardians of students under 21 years of age when a student is found responsible for (1) any violation of the drug policy, (2) a second violation of the alcohol policy and (3) a first violation of the alcohol policy when one or more of the following occurs:
+The University maintains the following policy:

+The Office of the Dean of Students may notify parents/ guardians of students under 21 years of age when a student is found responsible for (1) any violation of the drug policy, (2) a second violation of the alcohol policy and (3) a first violation of the alcohol policy when one or more of the following occurs:

-- The student demonstrates a reckless disregard for his/her personal safety or the safety of others. - Medical attention to any person, including the student, is required as a result of the student's alcohol-related behavior. - There is property damage. - The student operates a motor vehicle under the influence of alcohol. - The incident involves another serious violation. - The student's alcohol-related behavior negatively impacts the learning environment.
+- The student demonstrates a reckless disregard for his/her personal safety or the safety of others. - Medical attention to any person, including the student's alcohol-related behavior. - There is property damage. - The student operates a motor vehicle under the influence of alcohol. - The incident involves another serious violation. - The student's alcohol-related behavior negatively impacts the learning environment.